Whoustrout/Whoustrout/README.md

 # Hi.
-I'm Ömer but you know me as Whoustrout 👋
+I'm Ömer but you know and say me as Whoustrout 👋
 ## I am a Developer and I Generally Build:
 <ul>